rgj40q/laughing-succotash/doc.md

 * *amici bonep bellec*
 * *lu zero exactep*

-Main phrase is either a noun, or a gerund, or a numeral phrase.
 Syntactically gerunds are equal to nouns.
 If one needs to specify arguments of the source verb in the gerund, there are prepositional adverbs 'peri-' for subject and 'di-' for object:
 * *me te amit* 'I love you.'
 * *aminda dim te perim me* 'my love to you', literally 'love of you by me'

-Other prepositionals may be retained:
+Other 'prepositional' phrases may be retained:
-* *me ain te dait libre* 'I give you a book.'
+* *me ain te dait un libre* 'I give you a book.'
-* *dainda dim libre aim te perim me* 'my giving of a book to you', literally 'giving of book to you by me'
+* *dainda dim un libre aim te perim me* 'my giving of a book to you', literally 'giving of a book to you by me'

 ## §3.5